murilo-bracero/leak-of-legends/README.md

 ## Front End

-The app is made using ReactJS and is still under development.
+The app was made using ReactJS and is still under development.

 The Mastery logo is a intelectual property of Riot Games.

-The data from op.gg and matchup is obtained by web-scrapping using legal modes.
+The data from op.gg and matchup.gg is obtained using a legal-way web-scrapping.